theodorekwok/tp/docs/UserGuide.md

 ```
 mTracker$main> edit 1
-    Please enter one or more Etf parameters to edit separated by a single space only.
+    Please enter one or more Stock parameters to edit separated by a single space only.
-	done-status, name, current-price, sentiment, past-returns, remarks
+    done-status, name, current-price, sentiment, remarks
 mTracker$edit> name current-price
     Enter new name:
 mTracker$edit> abort
 Edit process has been aborted!
 You are in the main workspace now.
 ```